elastos/Elastos.Trinity.Plugins.SplashScreen/README.md

 ## Installation

-    // npm hosted (new) id
-    cordova plugin add elastos-trinity-plugins-splashscreen

-    // you may also install directly from this repo cordova plugin add https://github.com/apache/elastos-trinity-plugins-splashscreen.git
+    // you may install directly from this repo cordova plugin add https://github.com/apache/elastos-trinity-plugins-splashscreen.git

+    The plugins field of dapp manifest.json adds SplashScreen values, such as "plugins": ["XXXX", "SplashScreen", "XXXX"]

 ## Supported Platforms